Central Line

 Like most of the deep level abandoned tube stations, British Museum was used as an air raid shelter during the Second World War.

-For another far more interesting poster from the same station, click here (image size is approx 200k).
+For another far more interesting poster from the same station, click here.

 Press Refresh or Load Image if the image doesn't appear

 The eastbound platform with the former passenger exit bricked off.
-The replacement station at Holborn is (just) visible along the running tunnel.
+The descent to the replacement station at Holborn is (just) visible along the running tunnel.

 The new platforms at Holborn were the scene of a collision between two Central Line trains on 9th July 1980 (one ran into the back of the other).
 No further information about it at present but a few photos of the surrounding area on the day of the crash are here.